MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 The course catalog represents the courses and classes offered to students by your educational institution.

 > [!NOTE]
-> This is a required section - Career Coach can't be enabled without a course catalog.
+> This is a required section - Career Coach can not be enabled without a course catalog.

 These courses are used within the app in two areas: